South Asian Res J Med Sci | Pages : 55-63

 DOI : https://doi.org/10.36346/sarjms.2026.v08i03.001

 Background: In the context of Iraqi communities, mycosis fungoides (MF) is the main cutaneous T-cell lymphoma that is the most prevalent, but little information is available about it.
 One of the areas that is still being actively researched is the role that tumor-associated macrophages (TAMs), which are identified by their expression of CD68, play in the course of illness.
 Objective: is to define the demographic, clinical, and immunohistochemical characteristics of MF in an Iraqi cohort, with a particular focus on identifying relationships that may provide evidence regarding the pathogenesis and course of the illness.
-Methods: A retrospective review of 22 patients diagnosed with MF at a single dermatology center in Iraq (2020–2025).
+Methods: A retrospective review of 44 patients diagnosed with MF at a single dermatology center in Iraq (Baghdad Medical City) (2020–2025).
 Data on age, sex, disease duration, clinical subtype, stage, and CD4/CD8/CD68 expression were analyzed using Mann-Whitney U tests, Kruskal-Wallis tests, Fisher's exact tests, and Spearman's correlation.
-Results: A retrospective review of 22 individuals diagnosed with MF at a single dermatological center in Iraq (2020–2025) was conducted as part of the methodology involved.
-Mann-Whitney U tests, Kruskal-Wallis tests, Fisher's exact tests, and Spearman's correlation were utilized in order to assess the data pertaining to age, gender, length of disease, clinical subtype, stage, and expression of CD4/CD8/CD68 and other related factors.
-As a result, the cohort consisted of 14 males and 8 females, with a gender ratio of 1.75:1.
-In this study, it was discovered that males presented at a considerably older age compared to females (49.2 ± 13.7 years versus 35.5 ± 13.1 years, p = 0.023).
-This is a novel discovery that has not been discussed in the literature before.
-There was a positive correlation between the length of the disease and the age at diagnosis (ρ = pokilodermatous -erythrodermic, p = 0.028), which indicates that older patients may have delayed presentation.
-In addition to lichenoid (18.2%) The least was a female patient 15 years old who had hypopigmented MF.
-There were two significant associations that were found associated with CD68 expression: Strong CD68 positivity was significantly associated with tumor-stage disease (present in 2/2 tumor-stage patients compared to 3/17 patch/plaque patients; p = 0.048); and patients with strong CD68 expression had significantly longer disease duration than those with weak or negative expression (7.8 ± 3.1 years versus 4.2 ± 3.1 years, p = 0.035).
-The CD4+ phenotype was the most prevalent (84.2%).
-Conclusion: This work reveals unexpected findings in an Iraqi MF cohort, including a large age discrepancy between the sexes at the time of diagnosis, a link between age and the length of the disease, and, most importantly, dual associations of CD68 expression with both advanced stage and prolonged disease duration.
-These findings imply that tumor-associated macrophages have a role in the chronicity and progression of mycosis fungoides (MF), raising the possibility that CD68 could be used as a biomarker for risk classification.
+Results: This retrospective study included 44 cases (28 males and 16 females) and showed that male predominance with a gender ratio of 1.75:1 male to female.
+In addition, males presented at a considerably older age compared to females (49.2 ± 13.7 years versus 35.5 ± 13.1 years, p = 0.023).
+This finding appears underreported in previous MF cohorts.
+There was a positive correlation between the length of the disease and the age at diagnosis (ρ = 0.47, p = 0.028), which indicates that older patients may have delayed presentation.
+In addition to lichenoid (18.1%) and poikilodermatous-erythrodermic (13.6%), the most common type of MF was the classical type, which accounted for (31.8%) of all cases.
+The youngest patients were two females aged 15 and 19 years, both diagnosed with hypopigmented MF.
+There were two significant associations linked with CD68 expression: Strong CD68 positivity was significantly associated with tumor-stage disease (present in 4/4 tumor-stage patients compared to 6/34 patch/plaque patients; p = 0.048), and patients with strong CD68 expression had significantly longer disease duration than those with weak or negative expression (7.8 ± 3.1 years versus 4.2 ± 3.1 years, p = 0.035).
+The CD4+ phenotype was the most prevalent (83.3%).
+Conclusion: This work reveals noteworthy findings in an Iraqi MF cohort, including a large age discrepancy between the sexes at the time of diagnosis, a link between age and the length of the disease, and, most importantly, dual associations of CD68 expression with both advanced stage and prolonged disease duration.
+These findings suggest an association between TAMs and disease chronicity/ progression of mycosis fungoides (MF), raising the possibility that CD68 may have the potential as prognostic biomarker for risk classification.
 It is necessary to do more extensive research in order to verify these discoveries and investigate the consequences they have for prognosis.

 Top Editors